Johannes Blaskowitz: Campaign in the West 1944–45

+Balck was unable to stop the Third Army's advance and was relieved of command of Army Group G. Since 22 December, Blaskowitz had his previous command again and ordered to attack in Alsace-Lorraine in support of the ongoing Ardennes offensive.
+The goals of the offensive were to destroy the Seventh United States Army and French First Army and to seize Strasbourg.
+On 1 January 1945, in Operation Nordwind, Army Group G attacked the Seventh Army, forcing them to withdraw.
+However, the Wehrmacht troops were halted near Haguenau in late January and failed to achieve their main objectives.

-Blaskowitz was subsequently transferred to the Netherlands, where he succeeded Kurt Student as commander of Army Group H. For the following three months he conducted a fighting withdrawal against the British 2nd Army, and was awarded the Swords to his Knight's Cross.
+Blaskowitz was subsequently transferred to the Netherlands on 30 January, where he succeeded Kurt Student as commander of Army Group H. For the following three months he conducted a fighting withdrawal against the British 2nd Army, and was awarded the Swords to his Knight's Cross.
 This command was redesignated in early April 1945 and Blaskowitz became commander-in-chief of the northern (still occupied) part of the Netherlands.
 During the Dutch famine of 1944–45, Blaskowitz allowed air corridors for Allied airdrops of food and medicine to the Dutch civilian population.

 On 5 May Blaskowitz was summoned to the Hotel de Wereld in Wageningen by Lieutenant-General Charles Foulkes, (commander of I Canadian Corps), to discuss the surrender of the German forces in the Netherlands.
 Prince Bernhard, acting as commander-in-chief of the Dutch Interior Forces, attended the meeting.
 Blaskowitz agreed with all proposals by Foulkes.
 However, nowhere in the building – some sources say nowhere in the whole town – could a typewriter be found.
 Thus, the surrender document could not be typed.
 The next day, both parties returned and, in the presence of both Foulkes and Prince Bernhard, Blaskowitz signed the surrender document, which in the meantime had been typed.